Performance · 2017

 WITH THANKS TO

+Special thanks to Tim Ingold for permission to use excerpts from his book The Life of Lines within the sound score.
 Dance artists Chrissie Ardill, Ian Spink and Brigid McCarthy for their involvement in the early research process.